Before you do anything else, login/signup on GitHub and fork OpenComparison from the GitHub project.

 While it takes some experience to get the right feel about how to break up commits, a topic branch should be limited in scope to a single issue as submitted to an issue tracker.

 Also since GitHub pegs and syncs a pull request to a specific branch, it is the ONLY way that you can submit more than one fix at a time.
-If you submit a pull from your master branch, you can’t make any more commits to your master without those getting added to the pull.
+If you submit a pull from your develop branch, you can’t make any more commits to your develop without those getting added to the pull.

 To create a topic branch, its easiest to use the convenient -b argument to git checkout: